Graylog2/documentation/pages/content_packs.rst

 It also shows the list of configurations that will be installed on the system.
 Click on **Install** to complete the installation.

-.. note:: When installing a configuration of a type where the title must be
+.. note:: Some entities need a unique title or name (e.g Lookup Table).
-          unique (e.g Lookup Tables) the configuration will be only installed once, even when the configuration differs.
+          When installing such an entity and the title is already present on the system, then Graylog will use the installed entity instead of installing a new one.
+Even when the new configuration differs from the already installed one.

 Uninstalling a content pack
 ===========================